 Other notable tacos in the region include:

-- Tacos de Suadero are in a rich sauce and made with cuts of beef from thighs and legs
+- Tacos de Suadero features a rich sauce and made with cuts of beef from thighs and legs

 - Tacos de Canasta: semi-fried, soft and small tacos

-- Beware crispy, worm tacos: Tacos de Chinicuiles!
+- Beware of crispy, worm tacos: Tacos de Chinicuiles!

 - Tacos Potosinos served with potatoes, carrots and cheese